 Fish are boring.
 The pursuit of fish is boring, and often, futile.
 So what brainiac thought it’d be a good idea to faithfully replicate this experience and put it in a videogame?
-TNNBTC literally consists of taking your boat out onto the water, picking out a spot, watching, waiting, and catching nothing.
+TNN Bass Tournament of Champions consists of taking your boat out onto the water, picking out a spot, watching, waiting, and catching nothing.
 It is terrifyingly realistic.

 I would be curious to know the statistics surrounding fishing-related deaths each year – just how many people fall asleep, capsize, and drown when participating in this “sport”?
 How many people are literally bored to death?
-All I can say is THANK GOD THIS GAME ISN’T PORTABLE.
-This is 16-Bit Lemsip – DO NOT OPERATE HEAVY MACHINERY DURING OR AFTER PLAY – if you played this while driving a wheat thresher you would flat out die.
+Fortunately this game is not portable; it’s 16-Bit Lemsip: